tobkle/cancelled-mandates/README.md

 ### Setup Go

-You need the Google Go language compiler installed on your machine in order to adjust and build an executable such as the above failed-payments.exe
+You need the Google Go language compiler installed on your machine in order to adjust and build an executable such as the above cm.exe

 The installation procedure depends on your operating system and chipset of your computer.
 [Go Installation](https://go.dev/doc/install)